hapax/hapax.github.io/research.md

    - In a chaotic theory, averaging correlators of random states creates wormhole-like shortcuts between replicas of the theory.
-This applies to high energy states of a CFT, sure, but also your kettle or a lump of coal.
+This applies to high energy states of a CFT, sure, but also your kettle or a heavy nucleus.
 3. [*Brane dynamics from the first law of entanglement*](https://link.springer.com/content/pdf/10.1007/JHEP03(2020)023.pdf) (2019).
 [Sean Cooper](https://seancooper.info/),
   [Dominik Neuenfeld](http://inspirehep.net/search?ln=en&ln=en&p=Dominik+Neuenfeld&of=hb&action_search=Search&sf=&so=d&rm=&rg=25&sc=0),